cmod/onmargins/README.md

 *On Margins* is a podcast about making books and book-shaped things, started in 2016, hosted by [Craig Mod](https://craigmod.com/).

+This podcast is made possible by [SPECIAL PROJECTS](https://craigmod.com/membership/) members and their memberships.

 Available on:
 - [iTunes](https://itunes.apple.com/us/podcast/on-margins/id1236390557)
 - [Overcast](https://overcast.fm/itunes1236390557/on-margins)